nrwl/nx/docs/generated/packages/nx/documents/sync-check.md

 ---
 title: 'sync:check - CLI command'
-description: 'Check that all sync generators have been run'
+description: 'Check that no changes are required after running all sync generators.'
 ---

 # sync:check

-Check that all sync generators have been run
+Check that no changes are required after running all sync generators.

 ## Usage